halfwhole/nus-temperature-declaration/README.md

 # nus-temperature-declaration

-A quick little python script I wrote this morning to help with my temperature declaration at NUS.
+A quick little python script I wrote to help with my temperature declaration at NUS.

 ![Screenshot of using the temperature script](./screenshot.png)